vacu9708/video-conference/README.md

 - Add login/registration page to store the nickname.
 - Only authenticated clients can create one room(one room per socket)
 - If the room creater exists, the room is closed
+- Think about preventing CSRF, XSS attacks
+- Deprecating node.js code and rewriting all the code in spring boot